meteor/react-tutorial/tutorial/simple-todos/08-methods.md

 title: "8: Methods"
 ---

 Before this step, any user of the app could edit any part of the database making changes directly in the client.
-This might be fine for quick prototyping, but real applications need to control access to its data.
+This might be fine for quick prototyping, but real applications need to control access to their data.

 In Meteor, the easiest way to make changes in the server safely is by declaring _methods_, instead of calling `insert`, `update`, or `remove` directly in the client.